 Instructions

-• Add all dressing ingredients to a mason jar.
-Add 1/2 teaspoon lemon zest and 3 tablespoons lemon juice.
-Season to taste with salt and pepper.
-I add 1/2 teaspoon salt and 1/4 teaspoon pepper (add to preference).
-Seal the jar and shake vigorously to combine.
-Store in the fridge while preparing the rest of the salad.
+• Dressing: Add all the dressing ingredients to a mason jar.
+Zest the lemon to get 1/2 tsp zest and juice it for 3 tbsp juice.
+Season with 1/2 tsp salt and 1/4 tsp pepper (or to taste).
+Seal the jar and shake well.
+Chill in the fridge while you prepare the salad.

 Video